gmchad/zardkat/readme.md

 ## Circuit Code
 pragma circom 2.0.0;

-/*This circuit template checks that c is the multiplication of a and b.*/

 template Multiplier2 () {
-   //signal input

    signal input a;
    signal input b;

-  //signals from gates
     signal x;
     signal y;

-    //final signal output
    signal output Q;
-  //component gate used to create custom circuit

      component and = AND();
      component not = NOT();
      component or = OR();

-  //circuit logic
     and.a <== a;
     and.b <== b;
     x <== and.out;